 Do Amazon milk frogs need UVB?

 They are able to survive without it, but we still recommend providing appropriate UVB lighting as part of the setup, as research shows that this helps them grow and live healthier.
-The best UVB bulbs for Amazon milk frogs are:
+The best UVB bulb for Amazon milk frogs is:

 For best results, house the UVB bulbs in a reflective fixture, 50-100% the length of the enclosure.
 Position the lamp over the mesh lid on the same side of the terrarium as the heat lamp, and place the basking branch no closer than 6” below the lamp (UVB intensity varies by distance from the bulb).